Tour 1: August 19th to August 30th, 2024 (depart USA August 18th) Fully Booked! Register for waitlist or select another date.

 Tour 3: September 11th to September 22nd, 2024 (depart USA September 10th) Fully Booked!
 Register if you’d like to be waitlisted

-Tour 4: September 22nd to October 3rd, 2024 (depart USA September 21st) Available!
-Four spots open for this tour.
+Tour 4: September 22nd to October 3rd, 2024 (depart USA September 21st) Room for two guests just became available.

 I’ve developed this itinerary with a wonderful combination of music, local entertainment, unique beverages, and natural beauty.
 After an initial two nights in Dublin, most of the tour will be spent in the west in small towns and rural areas.